Student VISA

 Visa Decision

-No approval or rejection decision is made
+No decision made

-A visa approval, rejection, or administrative processing decision is given
+Approval, rejection, or administrative processing

 Duration